 However, the company is probably not a wide-moat candidate, in our opinion.
 Even Gentex faces customer demands for annual price reductions of about 2%-3%.
 Gentex's gross margins declined to 32.6% in the recession years of 2008 and 2009, from 43.2% in 1999.
 Suppliers are at the mercy of the automakers' production schedules and relentless annual demands for price concessions.
 Each automaker's volume makes the supplier very dependent on this large source of revenue.
 Furthermore, the auto industry is so cyclical that in bad times even the best parts suppliers cannot avoid large declines in return on invested capital and profit.
 In Gentex's case, ROIC was more than 40% in the late 1990s but fell to about 15% in 2009, before rebounding to about 25% in subsequent years.
 Cost-cutting helps ease the pain, but it does not restore all lost profit.
-We model ROIC in the mid- to upper 20s and low-30s for most of our five-year forecast period.
+We model ROIC in the upper-20s and low-30s in our five-year forecast period.

-Fair Value and Profit Drivers David Whiston, CFA, CPA, CFE, Sector Strategist, 23 Oct 2020
+Fair Value and Profit Drivers David Whiston, CFA, CPA, CFE, Sector Strategist, 1 Mar 2021

-In light of 2020 trending better than modeled as a recovery from the pandemic is happening faster than expected, Gentex introducing 2021 revenue guidance of 15%-20% growth from 2020, cost reductions from second quarter we think enabling the chance of gross margins next year of nearly 40%, and time value of money, we are increasing our fair value estimate to \$31 from \$25.
-We model revenue to increase about 6.6% on a five-year compound annual basis, up from 3.7% in our prior model, with about a 12% decline in 2020 due to COVID-19 and then high-single-digits to mid-teens growth in the outer years of our forecast period.
-We model operating margin to average about 26% during our five-year explicit forecast period, up from about 24%.
+We are raising our Gentex fair value estimate after rolling our model for the 10-K to \$34 per share from \$31.
+About one third of the change is from a lower share count after modeling 2021 buybacks and the remainder comes from removing a softer year (2020) due to COVID-19 from our forecast.
+We model revenue to increase about 10% on a five-year compound annual basis, up from about 6.6% in our prior model, with high-single-digit growth in the outer years of our forecast period.
+We model operating margin to average about 27.5% during our five-year explicit forecast period, up from about 26%.
 We project revenue based on a global vehicle production forecast, global auto-dimming mirror penetration, Gentex's market share, and average selling price.
-We assume a continued increase in penetration for some of our forecast period due to attractive growth prospects and Gentex's history.
+We assume a continued increase in penetration for our entire forecast period due to attractive growth prospects and Gentex's history.
 We believe additional margin expansion will remain difficult but not impossible, since automakers always seek price concessions.

 The full display mirror, which the company refers to as FDM, is an innovation we like.
 We have driven several vehicles with this mirror and think that the full display mirror is far safer than a conventional auto-dimming mirror.
-Although major revenue from this mirror is not expected for a few more years, we think it has potential to be in every vehicle in the developed world due to its superior function over a normal mirror.
-Gentex has FDM contracts with eight automakers as of fall 2020, including GM and Toyota.
+Gentex grew FDM shipments 42.5% in 2020 from 2019 to 1.053 million.
+We think it has potential to be in every vehicle in the developed world due to its superior function over a normal mirror.
+Gentex has FDM contracts with eight automakers as of early 2021, including GM and Toyota, covering over 50 models.
 We think the firm's manufacturing efficiency, product expertise, and high-tech products will keep gross margins in the upper 30% range but continued research and development, annual price reductions, and overhead spending will prevent major operating margin expansion.
-We project capital expenditures in the upper 5% of revenue range for most of our forecast period and R&D expenses of about 7% of revenue on average.
+We project average annual capital expenditures in the mid-5% of revenue range over our forecast period and R&D expenses in the low-6% of revenue on average.
 Our long term tax rate is 19% and our weighted average cost of capital is 9%.